kubernetes/community/elections/code-of-conduct/2025/README.md

 ## Election Platform

 We will be using [Elekto] to conduct the election.
-Elekto relies entirely on GitHub Oauth for voting, and as such does not use email at all.
+Elekto relies entirely on GitHub OAuth for voting, and as such does not use email at all.
 Elekto also handles exceptions, eligibility checks, and other aspects of the election.
 See the [Elekto voting documentation] for how to use it.